Site icon Women Fitness

 5. Set small goals: Decide what you want to achieve academically, professionally, and personally, and write down the steps you need to realize your goals.
 Aim high, but be realistic, and don’t over-schedule.
 You’ll enjoy a tremendous sense of accomplishment and self-worth as you progress toward your goal.

 6. Break the monotony: Although our routines make us more efficient and enhance our feelings of security and safety, a little change of pace can perk up a tedious schedule.
-Alter your jogging route, plan a road trip, take a walk in a different park, hang some new pictures or try a new restaurant.
+Alter your jogging route, plan a road trip, take a walk in a different park, hang some new pictures, or try a new restaurant.

-7. Avoid alcohol and drugs: Keep alcohol use to a minimum and avoid other drugs.
+7. Avoid alcohol and drugs: Keep alcohol use to a minimum and avoid drugs.
 Sometimes people use alcohol and other drugs to “self-medicate” but in reality, alcohol and other drugs only aggravate problems.

 Exit mobile version